darth-dodo/gringotts-backend/README.md

 ## Summary

-[Gringotts]() is a personal expense tracker built using [Ruby](), [Ruby on Rails]() and [React]().
-Future scope includes some light weight ML modelling such as [K Means]() or [Multiple Regression]() to provide preemptive insights of expenses and visualizations using [Pandas]()/[Bokeh]()/[Seaborn]()
+[Gringotts](https://harrypotter.fandom.com/wiki/Gringotts_Wizarding_Bank) is a personal expense tracker built using [Ruby](https://www.ruby-lang.org/en/), [Ruby on Rails](https://rubyonrails.org/) and [React](https://reactjs.org/).
+Future scope includes some light weight ML modeling such as [K Means](https://en.wikipedia.org/wiki/K-means_clustering) or [Multiple Regression](https://en.wikipedia.org/wiki/Linear_regression#Simple_and_multiple_linear_regression) to provide preemptive insights of expenses and visualizations using [Pandas](https://pandas.pydata.org/)/[Bokeh](https://bokeh.pydata.org/en/latest/)/[Seaborn](https://seaborn.pydata.org/)

 The problem this project tries to solve is that of building a personal application for managing one's expenses.
 The technical goals of this project was to implement production grade Rails and React project which can be consumed with multi tenant or individual deployment.

 **The project is heavily inspired by [You Need A Budget]() and [Walnut]() but has a pro privacy stance i.e. you are in direct control of your data.**

-The expense management follows the age old paradigm of the Envelop System where you create outflow buckets.
+The expense management follows the age old paradigm of the [Envelop System](https://www.moneycrashers.com/envelope-budgeting-system/) where you create outflow buckets.
 Categorical expense are made using these buckets.

 For example, you might have three buckets such as Recreation, Groceries and Self Development.
 At the start of the cycle, you may credit funds from another bucket, say Salary, and consume/debit funds from these buckets in the form of Expenses eg. Yoga Class (Self Dev bucket), Watching a play (Recreation), Eggs and Ham (Groceries).

 You can create Internal Transfer between these buckets as well, for example, I might have two buckets, Salary and Cash.
 I can do an internal from Salary to Cash to replenish my cash reservers.